yanyan-li/VENOM-SLAM/readme.md

 #### 1. Prerequisites based on Docker

-Cloning the repo, and it is easy to build your own image and container.
+Clone the repo, and it is easy to build your own image and container based on the Dockerfile proposed in the **Docker** folder.
+The docker environment contains the following  libs.
 #### Pangolin

 #### Eigen